Rosenthal (company): History

 With the return of Philipp Rosenthal's son Philip Rosenthal from exile and his entry into the enterprise in 1950, he won a pioneering role in the modern product design.
 In 1960, the Rosenthal Studiohaus was opened in Nuremberg, from which the world's first design chain was built.
 In 1965 the uniform name Rosenthal Glas & Porzellan AG was elected and shortened to Rosenthal AG in 1969.
 In 1972, Philip Rosenthal founded the furniture factory Rosenthal Einrichtung in Espelkamp.
 The furniture factory was renamed in 2009 Philip Möbelmanufaktur GmbH and in 2013 rebranded the Fröscher GmbH & CO.
 KG.
 Rosenthal, In collaboration with industrial designers such as Raymond Loewy, Tapio Wirkkala, Elsa Fischer-Treyden, Timo Sarpaneva, Verner Panton and Luigi Colani, created an impressive series of products.
 Walter Gropius design for Rosenthal the tea service TAC.
 In 1967, Rosenthal built the so-called "Glassmaker's Cathedral," a factory for the Thomas-Glassworks in Amberg.
 The Thomas-Glassworks was renamed the Amberg crystal glass factory.

 In 1997, Rosenthal AG was 90% owned by the British-Irish Waterford Wedgwood Group.
 Rosenthal was the market leader for high-quality porcelain and glassware in Germany.
 In the year 2000, the company took over the Hutschenreuther brand and Hutschenreuther-Werk B in Selb.

 In June 2008, the Waterford Wedgwood Group wanted to divest the Rosenthal share package due to liquidity difficulties.
 At this time, around 1,100 employees were employed worldwide.
 The company, faced with insolvency by the subsequent collapse of Waterford Wedgwood, filed for insolvency on 9 January 2009.
 The subsequent insolvency proceedings of Rosenthal AG were opened on 1 April 2009 by the District Court.
+Its US business filed for Chapter 7 bankruptcy liquidation in April 2009.
 On 20 July 2009, a sale was announced to an Italian company, Sambonet Paderno Industrie (Arcturus Group).
 Founded on 1 August 2009, Rosenthal GmbH is an independent part of Sambonet Paderno Industrie (Arcturus Group).
 The Rosenthal company headquarters remain in Selb under the managing director Pierluigi Coppo.